 Mechoulam was recently awarded the Rothschild Prize in physical and chemical sciences in recognition of his contributions.
 With the help of his efforts, Israel started to develop policies so that medical marijuana can be accessed by those who need it most.

-Reducing the reliance on opiates
+Marijuana decreases the reliance on opiates

 Mechoulam’s lab was one of the stops on a recent tour of Israel’s medical marijuana researchers by US celeb Montel Williams, who told reporters that the United States could learn a few things from Israel’s approach.